All it takes to play baseball is a strong arm, good speed and the coordination to hit the ball. That’s it.

-Value Stream Coordination provides guidance for managing dependencies across value streams in a portfolio.
+Value Stream Coordination provides guidance for managing dependencies and exploiting the opportunities that exist in a portfolio.

-Value Streams are the most fundamental construct in SAFe.
+Value Streams are the most fundamental organizational construct in SAFe.
 They establish the focus that allows a Lean-Agile Enterprise to comprehend the flow of value from concept to delivery.
 As an enterprise better understands its flow, it can organize its attention and resources around them, further optimizing them by reducing waste, unnecessary steps, and delays.
 In this way, the shortest sustainable lead time can be achieved and continuously reduced.

 Although it’s sensible for value streams to be organized to be as independent as possible, some coordination of dependencies among value streams is typically necessary.
 More importantly, effective coordination can create a differentiated and unmatchable Solution offering.
-To this end, Lean-Agile leaders understand the challenge and opportunity their value streams provide.
-They make them as independent as possible, while simultaneously interconnect and coordinate them with the larger enterprise purpose.
+To this end, Lean-Agile Leaders understand the challenge and opportunity their value streams provide.
+They make them as independent as possible, while they simultaneously interconnect and coordinate them with the larger enterprise purpose.

 Done well, this allows the enterprise to provide decentralized and autonomous value streams.
 This results in fast, independent, and free-flowing value delivery, substantially enhanced by exploiting opportunities that exist only in the interconnections.

-Often the value streams are long-lived and largely independent of each other.
+By their very nature, value streams are long-lived and largely independent of each other.
 For example, a systems or software company may sell a number of products and services, largely decoupled from each other in technology.
 More likely, however, is that they have dependencies between them.
 And while we typically think of dependencies in a negative sense, Systems Thinking informs us that value flows through these dependencies.
 Yes, there are challenges to be addressed, but there are also valuable opportunities to exploit.

 Most importantly, this additional value is often unique and differentiated.
 Indeed, an enterprise may offer a set of solutions via those very dependencies that cannot be matched by companies that do not provide an equivalent set.
 Or perhaps the competitor has not developed mastery in surfacing the unique and emerging capabilities that these coordinated value streams can provide.